junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ### Data Extraction

-This project use data from Worldometers.
+This project uses data from Worldometers.

-> Worldometers, is a website that provides real-time statistics on various topics, including world population, government and economics, society and media, the environment, food, water, energy, and health.
+> Worldometers is a website that provides real-time statistics on various topics, including world population, government and economics, society and media, the environment, food, water, energy, and health.

 There are a few ways to get data from a website:

 1. By using their API.
 2. By scrapping the website.

 Unfortunately, Worldometers does not provide API, so our last option is to scrap the website.
-One thing to note is Worldometers has dynamic data, meaning they provide real-time data.
+One thing to note is Worldometers have dynamic data, meaning they provide real-time data.
 You cannot use JavaScript libraries such as Cheerio for data extraction.
 The best choice is to use Puppeteer to get such dynamic content.

 > Puppeteer can be more resource-intensive as it launches a headless browser instance to render web pages.
 However, it offers more capabilities, such as handling dynamic content and user interactions.

 There are two endpoint URLs that will provide us with the data.
-One is for the total world population and the second is for total world population by country.
+One is for the total world population, and the second is for the total world population by country.

 - https://www.worldometers.info/world-population/
 - https://www.worldometers.info/world-population/population-by-country/